Diversity in College is Important

 Review Male/Female Diversity at Alliant U

-When available, the chart below includes the male to female percentage among Alliant U's faculty, as well as students.
+When available, the chart below includes the male to female percentage among Alliant U's undergraduate students.

-We've derived the geographic diversity of each school by looking at where accepted students lived before they were admitted.
+To create the geographic diversity for each school, we factored in where every student lived before they were admitted.

-Over 90% of the students attending Alliant International University come from within California.
-This puts Alliant U's level of geographic diversity below the national average and gives it a national geographic diversity ranking of #1,620.
+About 75.0% of the students attending Alliant International University come from within California.
+This places Alliant U at the national average and gives it a national geographic diversity ranking of #941.

 Questions About Diversity